 EESO will provide FTP site location along with a valid log on and password to access the site.

-EESO will have to request data for any metering information where the call window for a meter read is missed or down for maintenance.
+EESO will have to request data for any metering information where the call window for a meter read is missed or down for maintenance (CSC will send data for current date only as part of this request) through the Work Initiation Process.

 MV-90 metering report will be FTP or put on the shared drive.
 The daily file will be too large to be e-mailed.

 There will be no modifications to the file layout.
 If the file layout or meters tied to an account need to be changed, then a separate application will need to be estimated and developed.

+CSC will not store historical reports and only current day metering data will be available.

+Metering report period will run from midnight to midnight and will be posted to the FTP site or shared drive the following day.

 Risks: